ONSdigital/dp-kafka/kafkatest/README.md

 ## Empty mocks

-If you require to implement your own mock functionality, you can use the empty mocks, which are created using `moq` to implement the interfaces `kafka.IConsumerGroup`, `kafka.IProducer` and `kafka.Message`
+If you require to implement your own mock functionality, you can use the empty mocks, which are created using `moq` to implement the interfaces `kafkatest.ConsumerGroup`, `kafkatest.Producer` and `message.Message`

 These interfaces expose the same methods as the real Producer and ConsumerGroup structs.
 You can instantiate the mocks like so:
 ```
-consumer := kafkatest.IConsumerGroupMock{...}
+consumer := kafkatest.ConsumerGroupMock{...}
 ```
 ```
-producer := kafkatest.IProducerMock{...}
+producer := kafkatest.ProducerMock{...}
 ```
 ```
 message := kafkatest.MessageMock{...}